Configures cross-origin resource sharing (CORS) rules for a bucket.

 By default, CORS is disabled for a bucket.
 All cross-origin requests are not allowed.

-If you call the PutBucketCors operation to configure a new CORS rule for a bucket for which a CORS rule is already configured, the existing rule is overwritten.
+If you call the PutBucketCors operation to configure a new CORS rule for a bucket that has an identical existing CORS rule, the existing rule is overwritten.

 Before you can use CORS in applications, you must call the PutBucketCors operation to configure a CORS rule to enable CORS.

 When OSS receives a cross-origin request or an OPTIONS request that is destined for a bucket, OSS reads the CORS rules that are configured for the bucket and attempts to match the rules one after another.
-If OSS finds the first match, OSS returns a corresponding header.
-If no match is found, OSS does not include CORS headers in the response.
+If OSS finds the first match, OSS returns corresponding headers.
+If the request fails to match any of the CORS rules, OSS does not include CORS headers in the response.

 OSS considers that a cross-origin request or an OPTIONS request matches a CORS rule only when the request meets the following conditions: